neg-serg/negwm/README.md

 Before install make sure to backup your i3 configuration, install script should do it automatically, but it's better to do it by hand for the reliability reasons.

-The most simple way to install it for now is to use install.sh from repo:
+The most simple way to install it for now is to use install from repo:

 ```
 curl https://raw.githubusercontent.com/neg-serg/negwm/master/bin/install.sh | sh